walkthroughjs/Angular1-part1-GettingStarted/README.md

 });
 </code></pre>

 Okay, so now that we have all that, once we open that index.html, it should all work, right?
 CLOSE, but not yet.
 Let's open up index.html, though, to see what it shows.
-Now, we need to add Angular in a script tag.
+The only thing you're going to see is still `{{hello}}`.
+We have all the code, but we didn't include Angular in our project, so let's do that.
 You can do it one of two ways.
 You can either download it and include it in the project directory OR you can use the CDN, which is the remotely hosted version of the AngularJS file.
 Make sure that when you download it or grab the CDN that is of 1.5.x, not 2.x.
 Angular was completely rewritten for version 2 and looks/works nothing alike, so none of this would work!
 For this example, we're just going to use the CDN, though.

 ```text
 <!DOCTYPE html>